-Following that, the cross-loadings criterion was used for assessing the discriminating validity of the construct (Hair et al., 2016).
-The Cronbach alpha values for the constructs are shown in table 2: 0.944 for innovation of organization, 0.802 for organizational/firm culture, and 0.829 for organizational achievement/ performance.
-Consequently, all of the Cronbach alpha values are greater than 0.7, which is measured an adequate dependability number (Nunnally & Bernstein, 1994).
-Over and above Cronbach alpha values, Composite Reliability (CR) was examined, with 0.7 being the appropriate level (Hair et al, 2010).
-The consistency of a group of parameters is verified with relation to the degree to that the variables are anticipated to be assessed when assessing the indicators' dependability (Urbach and Ahlemann, 2010).
+Following that, the cross-loadings criterion was used to assess the discriminating validity of the construct (Hair et al., 2016).
+The Cronbach alpha values for the constructs are shown in Table 2: 0.944 for organizational innovation, 0.802 for organizational/firm culture, and 0.829 for organizational achievement/ performance.
+Consequently, all of the Cronbach alpha values are greater than 0.7, which is an adequate dependability number (Nunnally & Bernstein, 1994).
+Over and above Cronbach alpha values, Composite Reliability (CR) was examined, with 0.7 being the appropriate level (Hair et al., 2010).
+The consistency of a group of parameters is verified with the degree to which the variables are anticipated to be assessed when assessing the indicators' dependability (Urbach & Ahlemann, 2010).
 Composite reliability (CR) estimations are expected to be adequate to work with a certain construct assessment.
-According to Chin (1998), the level of indicator loading should have a value no below 0.7.
+Chin (1998) says the indicator loading level should be below 0.7.